yukuai0011/usyd-libcal-auto-booking/README.md

 # usyd-libcal-auto-booking-public

-Automatically book a study space at the University of Sydney Library using Playwright
+Automatically book a study space at the University of Sydney Library using Playwright And Github Actions.

 It will book the following study spaces: